 A model transformation is a user initiated function that starts the process of transforming one or more Platform Independent Model (PIM) elements into their corresponding Platform Specific Model (PSM) elements.
 This process takes place in accordance with the rules that have been codified in the Transformation Templates.
-The transformation can be initiated by selecting a Package in the Project Browser or an element in a diagram.
+The transformation can be initiated by selecting a Package in the Browser window or an element in a diagram.

-Ribbon Design > Tools > Transform > Transform Selection Context Menu Select one or more elements on diagram Right-click on Class Advanced Transform Select a Package in Project Browser Right-click on Package Advanced Transform Package Keyboard Shortcuts Ctrl+H (transform selected elements) Ctrl+Shift+H (transform selected Package)
+Ribbon Design > Package > Transform > Transform Selection Keyboard Shortcuts Ctrl+H (transform selected elements) Ctrl+Shift+H (transform selected Package)